Abdel-Raouf/Data-Warehouse-With-Amazon-Redshift/README.md

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-As a data engineer, I'll build an ELT pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+As a data engineer, I'll build an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.

 # Data Sample: